-Scientists measure water levels throughout the park-including the many inland, freshwater habitats.
+Scientists measure water levels throughout the park -- including in the many inland, freshwater habitats.
 The water level in these areas varies with changes in rainfall and freshwater flow as well as influences from ocean tides.
-Over the last 50 years, the scientists have observed an increase in the water level at some inland, freshwater sites in the park that is consistent in pace with the observed increase in regional sea level6.
-Though it is presently unclear why this correlation exists, and what implications it might have for the freshwater environments of the Everglades, it does suggest the influence of sea level rise may reach far inland.
+Over the last 50 years, researchers have observed an increase in the water level at some inland, freshwater sites in the park that is consistent in pace with the observed increase in regional sea level6.
+Though it is presently unclear why this correlation exists or what implications it might have for the freshwater environments of the Everglades, it does suggest that the influence of sea-level rise may reach far inland.

 NEXT PAGE >> What's Happening to Cape Sable?

 What We Know About Climate Change << PREVIOUS PAGE